S3-working-group/s3-practical-guide/src/enablers-of-co-creation/adopt-the-seven-principles.md

 ## Adopt The Seven Principles (cont.)

-* align collaboration to the Seven Principles
+* align collaboration with the Seven Principles
-* adopting the Seven Principles reduces the number of explicit agreements necessary, and guides adaptation of S3 patterns to suit the organization's context
+* adopting the Seven Principles reduces the number of explicit agreements requied, and guides adaptation of S3 patterns to suit the organization's context
 * an organization's actual values need to embrace Sociocracy 3.0 principles